-It will Increase awareness of the Head teachers, Board of Governors and PTA on the problems of indiscipline and its effects on the academic performance of students.
+The study will increase awareness of the Head teachers, staff, school management committees and PTA on the problems of indiscipline and its effects on the academic performance of pupils.

-The findings of the study will help the current school management authorities to adopt other procedures and means of controlling indiscipline problems.
+Findings of the study will help the current school management authorities to adopt other procedures and means of curb indiscipline problems.
 This will hopeful lead to improvement of work methods and systems; monitoring and evaluation procedures.

-The study will help educational administrators, teachers, and policy makers in the entire education system in Uganda to establish realistic targets and seek the most effective ways of achieving them based on researched information geared towards achieving set national standard for student's academic performance and discipline standards.
+The study will help educational administrators, teachers, and policy makers in the entire education system in Kenya to establish realistic targets and seek the most effective ways of achieving them based on researched information geared towards achieving set national standard for student's academic performance and discipline standards.

-The study will enable teachers to manage and deal with unruly pupils in class and also help those with discipline problems.
+The study will enable teachers to manage and deal with unruly pupils in class and also help those with indiscipline problems.

-It will also contribute to the existing literature about school discipline and provoke further research in this field.
+It will also contribute to the existing literature about school indiscipline and provoke further research in this field.

-1.7 Scope Of The Study.
+1.7 Scope of the Study.

-The study on the effect of indiscipline on academic performance was carried on the students of Shanamu, Bombo High school.

-which is located in Shanamu, Bombo, Gangama, Parish, Luwero district, Uganda The study will involve the teachers and students who are to be administered with questionnaires and give their responses on issues concerning discipline, and academic performance.
+The study on the effect of indiscipline on academic performance was carried on the pupils of Okwata primary school, Amukura zone, Teso-South district.
+The study will involve the teachers and students who are to be administered with questionnaires and give their responses on issues concerning discipline, and academic performance.

+CAPTER TWO

-CHAPTER TWO LITERATURE REVIEW INTRODUCTION
+LITERATURE REVIEW

+INTRODUCTION